Analyzing and Improving the Image Quality of StyleGAN: Image quality and generator smoothness

 While GAN metrics such as FID or Precision and Recall (P\&R) successfully capture many aspects of the generator, they continue to have somewhat of a blind spot for image quality.
 For an example, refer to \refapplsuncomparison{} that contrast generators with identical FID and P\&R scores but markedly different overall quality. \footnote{ We believe that the key to the apparent inconsistency lies in the particular choice of feature space rather than the foundations of FID or P\&R. It was recently discovered that classifiers trained using ImageNet \cite{Russakovsky2014} tend to base their decisions much more on texture than shape \cite{Geirhos2018}, while humans strongly focus on shape \cite{Landau1988}.
 This is relevant in our context because FID and P\&R use high-level features from InceptionV3 \cite{simonyan2014} and VGG-16 \cite{simonyan2014}, respectively, which were trained in this way and are thus expected to be biased towards texture detection.
 As such, images with, e.g., strong cat textures may appear more similar to each other than a human observer would agree, thus partially compromising density-based metrics (FID) and manifold coverage metrics (P\&R). }

 \figpplimages \figpplhistograms

-We observe an interesting correlation between perceived image quality and perceptual path length (PPL) \cite{Karras2018}, a metric that was originally introduced for quantifying the smoothness of the mapping from a latent space to the output image by measuring average LPIPS distances~\cite{Zhang2018metric} between generated images under small perturbations in latent space.
-Again consulting \refapplsuncomparison{}, a smaller PPL (smoother generator mapping) appears to correlate with higher overall image quality, whereas other metrics are blind to the change.
-Figure~\ref{fig:pplimages} examines this correlation more closely through per-image PPL scores computed by sampling latent space around individual points in $\WW$ on StyleGAN trained on \textsc{LSUN Cat}: low PPL scores are indeed indicative of high-quality images, and vice versa.
-Figure~\ref{fig:pplhistograms}a shows the corresponding histogram of per-image PPL scores and reveals the long tail of the distribution.
-The overall PPL for the model is simply the expected value of the per-image PPL scores.
+We observe a correlation between perceived image quality and perceptual path length (PPL) \cite{Karras2018}, a metric that was originally introduced for quantifying the smoothness of the mapping from a latent space to the output image by measuring average LPIPS distances~\cite{Zhang2018metric} between generated images under small perturbations in latent space.
+Again consulting \refapplsuncomparison{}, a smaller PPL (smoother generator mapping) appears to correlate with higher overall image quality, whereas other metrics are blind to the change. \FINAL{Figure~\ref{fig:pplimages} examines this correlation more closely through per-image PPL scores on \textsc{LSUN Cat}, computed by sampling the latent space around $\ww \sim f(\mathbf{z})$.
+Low scores are indeed indicative of high-quality images, and vice versa. } Figure~\ref{fig:pplhistograms}a shows the corresponding histogram and reveals the long tail of the distribution.
+The overall PPL for the model is simply the expected value of these per-image PPL scores. \FINAL{We always compute PPL for the entire image, as opposed to Karras~et~al.~\cite{Karras2018} who use a smaller central crop.}

 It is not immediately obvious why a low PPL should correlate with image quality.
 We hypothesize that during training, as the discriminator penalizes broken images, the most direct way for the generator to improve is to effectively stretch the region of latent space that yields good images.
 This would lead to the low-quality images being squeezed into small latent space regions of rapid change.
 While this improves the average output quality in the short term, the accumulating distortions impair the training dynamics and consequently the final image quality.